Kevin Stowe

 Interests

-• Language Generation: Using language models (including but not limited to GPT) to generate text is fun, and getting better: how can we control the outputs to ensure they match our requirements, while mitigating bias and hallucination?
+• Language Generation: Using language models (including but not limited to GPT) to generate text is fun, and getting better: how can we control the outputs to ensure they match our requirements while mitigating bias, fairness, and hallucination issues?

 • Computational creativity: How do machines process creative language?
 Can we detect it?
 Can we generate it?
 Metaphors, metonymy, sarcasm, humor, and more all pose significant challenges even to state-of-the-art systems.

 • Crisis Informatics: How do we best make of use of the massive amount of data created during crisis events (including natural disasters like hurricanes, terrorist events/wars, and pandemics like COVID-19)?
-Social media can help, but applying NLP can be difficult, and we deal with issues of data collection and annotation, machine learning, and ethical issues.
+Social media can help, but applying NLP can be challenging due to privacy, safety, and quality concerns.

 • Language: My background is originally in linguistics - I'm always interested in studying linguistic problems, particularly in semantics and pragmatics.
 Other areas of interest include construction grammar, frame semantics, and creative language.